gilleswaeber/gdb-eigen-printers/README.md

 ```

 ## TODO
-- Issues with non-initialized memory
+- May have issues with non-initialized memory